 Exam eligibility:

-• Degree or diploma in engineering in relevant discipline Civil, Mechanical and Electrical.
+- 3-year degree or diploma in engineering in a relevant discipline: Civil, Mechanical and Electrical

 Exam Pattern: